Jackie Gleed (MBACP) Integrative Counsellor. Adults/child.

 Reduced rates for block bookings paid upfront.

-First session £45.00 for 50 minute session of individual therapy.
+First face to face session £45.00 for 50 minute session of individual therapy.

 Then, £45.00 per 50 minute sessions of individual therapy.

 Reduced fee for block bookings, enquire for further information.

 Cancellation policy.
 No less than 48hrs notice to be given for cancelling your appointment or a 50% fee applies.

 I am available some Saturdays, £50.00 per 50 minute session.

 CHILDREN AND YOUNG PEOPLE.
 First face to face session £45.00, further sessions £45.00 per 50 minute session.
 SOME AFTER SCHOOL and EVENING APPOINTMENTS AVAILABLE.